 a.
-Annual Leave for full-time employees accrues in each pay period.
-Employees accrue Annual Leave hours based on their years of full-time, continuous service with OCERS.
-All such employees will accrue Annual Leave in accordance with the following schedule:
+Annual Leave for full-time employees is earned in each pay period, subject to the limitations set forth in Paragraph 3 below.
+Employees earn Annual Leave hours based on their years of full-time, continuous service with OCERS.
+All such employees will earn Annual Leave in accordance with the following schedule up to the maximum set forth in Paragraph 3 below: